GaloisInc/BESSPIN-arch-extract/README.md

 ## SWERV

+The `examples/swerv.toml` config file is used for visualizing and synthesizing feature models for the SWERV CPU.

 First, clone the [SWERV repository](https://github.com/westerndigitalcorporation/swerv_eh1/) into `../swerv_eh1`.

-To extract and visualize the architecture of SWERV: **TODO: test this**
+To extract and visualize the architecture of SWERV:

     # Inside nix-shell:
     ./driver examples/swerv.toml visualize